fairandsmart/right-consent/_about/11-usecase1.md

 ---
 title: Consent collection with forms
-title_seo: Consent Management Platform - Open Source - Right Consents - Collect consent from existing form
+title_seo: How to collect consent in existing forms?
-description: plop
+description: Collect consent in yours existing forms, keep your visual identity, let your end-users keeping control on their consent and increase user experience.
 header:
   og_image: /assets/images/uc1-step1.jpg
 permalink: /about/integrate-html-form/